Data-pageup/BMW-Used-Car-Market-Descriptive-Analysis-/README.md

 # Descriptive Analysis of BMW Used Car Dataset

+The Question : What exaclty are these dataset is? what is about? how we'll it is? what are different columns are about? what description are we gonna do ?

+these are the questions i tried to answer! with my data analysis skill!

 ## 1. Dataset Overview

 This dataset contains information on **10,781 used BMW cars** with the following attributes: